Chapter 4 Computing Resources

 Really large clinical datasets can also produce sizable file sizes.
 For example the Healthcare Cost and Utilization Project (HCUP) National (Nationwide) Inpatient Sample (NIS) contains data on more than seven million hospital stays in the United States with regional information.

-Looking at the file sizes for the NIS data for different states across years, you can see that there are files for some states, such as California as large as 24,000 MB or 2.4 GB (“NIS Database Documentation” n.d.).
+Looking at the file sizes for the NIS data for different states across years, you can see that there are files for some states which can be as large as 24,000 MB or 2.4 GB for California (“NIS Database Documentation” n.d.).
 You can see how this could add up across years and states quite quickly.

 4.3.4 Checking file sizes on Mac

-If you own a Mac and want to check the size of a particular file, look at your file within a finder window.
-You can open a new finder window by clicking on the button that looks like a square with two colors and a face, typically in the bottom left corner if your dock or the strip of icons on your screen to help you navigate to different application programs.
+If you own a Mac and want to check the size of a particular file, you can find it by locating your file within a finder window.
+You can open a new finder window by clicking on the button that looks like a square with two colors and a face (see image below), typically in the bottom left corner on your dock (the strip of icons on your Mac screen) to help you navigate to different application programs.

 Once you open a finder window, you can navigate to one of your files.